DejaLus/demoLibrary/README.md

 # demoLibrary
-This repository is a demonstration library of a library that DjLu handles
+This repository is a demonstration library of a library that DjLu handles.